7 Reasons Why Your Abs Aren’t Showing – and Why That Shouldn’t Be The Goal, Anyway

 So now that those details are clear, let’s go over some of the reasons why your abs might be the most stubborn muscle to show definition.

 Body fat percentage

-Yep, yet another blog post talking about how bloating loves to show up and mask our hard work.
+Ugh, why does bloating love to show up and mask our hard work?!

 Haha!
 But seriously – if you’re bloated, those abs are NOT going to show themselves.
-If you’ve been eating a lot of high sodium foods, carbonated beverages, carbs or sugar substitutes like sorbitol, you might have a little bloat going on.
+If you’ve been eating a lot of things that cause bloating like high sodium foods, carbonated beverages, or sugar substitutes like sorbitol, you might have a little bloat going on.
 Same thing if you’re on your period!
 Bloating makes your abdomen slightly distended, which will hide the muscles you’ve worked so hard for.